 On April 30, the Diocese of Diocese of Rockville Centre added two priests' names to the list of credibly accused pedophile priests.

-Fr.
-Harold H. Paul, while assigned to St. Joseph’s R.C.
-Church in Hewlett, in 1961, sexually abused a boy when the child was roughly 10-years-old.
+The Rev. Harold H. Paul, while assigned to St. Joseph’s R.C.
+Church in Hewlett in 1961, was accused of sexually abusing a boy when the child was roughly 10 years old.

-Fr.
-Edward J. Byrne, while assigned to St. Barnabas Apostle Church in Bellmore, in 1971 and 1972, sexually abused a boy.
-The child was between 11 and 12.
+The Rev. Edward J. Byrne, while assigned to St. Barnabas Apostle Church in Bellmore in 1971 and 1972, was accused of sexually abusing a boy who was 11 or 12 years old.